 Hypertension or high blood pressure, the notorious non-communicable disease is now a common household name.
-At our primary health centre, I have patients belonging to all the socio-economic groups who are suffering from this disease.
+At our primary health center, I had patients belonging to all the socio-economic groups who are suffering from this disease.

 Types of Blood Pressure Monitoring Devices

-If you didn’t know already, there is a one word for these blood pressure monitoring devices.
-And that simple word is “Sphygmomanometer” derived from the greek word sphygmos (pulse) and the scientific term manometer (pressure meter).
-Now there are two types of sphygmomanometers :
+If you didn’t know already, there is one word for these blood pressure monitoring devices.
+And that simple word is “Sphygmomanometer” derived from the greek word sphygmos (pulse) and the scientific term manometer (pressure machine).
+Now there are two types of sphygmomanometer :

 - Manual &